watson-developer-cloud/node-sdk/README.md

 If you are running your application in Bluemix, you don't need to specify the credentials; the library will get them for you by looking at the `VCAP_SERVICES` environment variable.

+Credentials are checked for in the following order:

+1. Hard-coded or programatic credentials passed to the service constructor

+2. `SERVICE_NAME_USERNAME` and `SERVICE_NAME_PASSWORD` environment properties (or `SERVICE_NAME_API_KEY` when appropriate) and, optionally, `SERVICE_NAME_URL`

+3. Bluemix-supplied credentials (via the `VCAP_SERVICES` JSON-encoded environment property)

+### Client-side usage
+See the `examples/` folder for [Browserify](http://browserify.org/) and [Webpack](http://webpack.github.io/) client-side SDK examples (with server-side generation of auth tokens.)

+Note: not all services currently support CORS, and therefore not all services can be used client-side.
+Of those that do, most require an auth token to be generated server-side via the [Authorization Service](#authorization).

 ### Data collection opt-out